SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 Absence of an expiry record is not permission.

-SimpleStates emits state.
+SimpleStates emits facts.
 Your system implements outcomes.

 Failure modes